gordon-cs/gordon-360-ui/docs/ThemePaletteDocs.md

 The most important thing for UI development is testing how every component appears in dark mode, with proper contrast, colors, etc.

+Many MUI components can reference the palette colors without the use of CSS.
+For example, buttons, headers, typography and others have a `color` prop.
+A button with the prop `color='primary'` will have a GordonBlue backgroundand White text color based on the main and contrast text colors defined in the primary colors.
+Where possible, you should use the color prop instead of external CSS unless further customization is needed.

-All styling should be done in seperate CSS classes if possible/practical.
+All other styling and style overrides should be done in seperate CSS classes if possible/practical.
 In general, this means that colors, padding, and other styling properties should be defined in a CSS class and used in a component using the className prop (See MUI/CSS/SCSS documentation).
 This should be done instead of using `style=...` or `sx=...` props inside of components (replace with the `className=...` prop).
 The only exceptions to this is if styling is done dynamically with some computation.
-For example the Clifton Strengths colored ring around the profile photo, or the sizing of the photo cropper for involvements and profile photos.
+For example the Clifton Strengths colored ring around the profile photo, or the sizing of the photo cropper for involvements and profile photos, or in specific cases where the color isn't meant to change.

 All colors should reference a color from the palette, and consideration should be given for a switch to dark mode.
 Usage of theme variables in CSS looks something like this: